ARCANEDEV/SEO-Helper/_docs/4-Usage.md

 <title>Your awesome title</title>
 ```

-If you need to add a site name to the title:
+If you need to add a site name to the title, use the `setSiteName()` method:

 ```php
 use Arcanedev\SeoHelper\Entities\Title;